Active Record Migrations

 3which creates a

-table with a column calledname
+productstable with a column calledname.By default,

 2